Synthetixio/SIPs/content/sips/sip-draft_add_GHO_as_collateral_arbitrum.md

 Further details about GHO can be found [here](https://docs.gho.xyz/).

-The Aave Liquidity Committee (ALC) is eager to explore integrations that expected to drive GHO's expansion across various protocols and chains.
+With the initial phase of the launch complete, the Aave Liquidity Committee (ALC) is eager to explore integrations that are expected to drive GHO's expansion across various protocols and chains.
+Integrating GHO as a collateral asset into Synthetix v3 is a strategic move that supports this expansion.

+The ALC believes that the AAVE DAO and Synthetix DAO can benefit from close collaboration.
+Not only will GHO serve as pristine collateral with low risk to the Synthetix ecosystem, but this integration can serve as the start to further collaborations such as launching a GHO market and even Synthetix V3 serving as a GHO facilitator in the future.

 Further details about GHO can be found [here](https://docs.gho.xyz/).